-Right to use assets represent the College's control of the right to use an underlying asset for the lease term, as specified in the contract, in an exchange or exchange-like transaction.
-Right to use assets are recognized at the commencement date based on the initial measurement of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
-Right to use assets are amortized in a systematic and rational manner over the shorter of the lease term or the useful life of the underlying asset.
+Right to Use assets represent the College's control of the right to use an underlying asset for the lease or contract term, as specified in the contract, in an exchange or exchange-like transaction.
+Lease and SBITA assets are recognized at the commencement date based on the initial measurement of the lease or SBITA liability, plus any payments made to the lessor or SBITA vendor at or before the commencement of the term and certain direct costs.
+Lease and SBITA assets are amortized in a systematic and rational manner over the shorter of the term or the useful life of the underlying asset.

-Lease liabilities represent the College's obligation to make lease payments arising from the lease.
-Lease liabilities are recognized at the commencement date based on the present value of expected lease payments over the lease term, less any lease incentives.
+Lease and SBITA liabilities represent the College's obligation to make lease or SBITA payments arising from the lease or contract.
+Lease or SBITA liabilities are recognized at the commencement date based on the present value of expected payments over the term, less any incentives.
 Interest expense is recognized ratably over the contract term.

-The lease term may include options to extend or terminate the lease when it is reasonably certain that the College will exercise that option.
+The lease or contract term may include options to extend or terminate when it is reasonably certain that the College will exercise that option.

-The individual lease contracts do not provide information about the discount rate implicit in the lease.
-Therefore, the College has elected to use their incremental borrowing rate to calculate the present value of expected lease payments.
+The individual contracts do not provide information about the discount rate implicit in the lease or SBITA.
+Therefore, the College has elected to use their incremental borrowing rate to calculate the present value of expected payments.

-The College has elected to recognize payments received and made for short-term leases with a lease term of 12 months or less as revenue or expenses, respectively, as the payments are received.
-These leases are not included as lease receivables, right to use assets, lease liabilities or deferred inflows on the statement of net position.
+The College has elected to recognize payments received and made for short-term leases and SBITAs with a lease term of 12 months or less as revenue or expenses, respectively, as the payments are received.
+These leases and SBITAs are not included as lease receivables, right-to-use assets, lease or SBITA liabilities or deferred inflows on the statement of net position.

-The College accounts for contracts containing both lease and nonlease components as separate contracts when possible.
-In cases where the contract does not provide separate price information for lease and nonlease components, and it is impractical to estimate the price of such components, the College treats the components as a single lease unit.
+The College accounts for contracts containing both lease or SBITA and non-lease or non-SBITA components as separate contracts when possible.
+In cases where the contract does not provide separate price information for each component, and it is impractical to estimate the price of such components, the College treats the components as a single unit.